bbc-frameworks/CSSP/README.md

 		}
 	);

-*Note*: it is not necessary that there actually be any element on the page with given signal ID.
+Notice it is not necessary that there actually be any element on the page with given signal ID.
 The plugin will automatically create one, watch it, and then remove it when the dependency is eventually fulfilled.

 ## Configuring Paths for cssp!
 IDs